 Please note, if you wish to change to another date after your enrolment has been successful, you must contact the VCGLR by submitting an enquiry via the contact us page and indicate which alternative date you wish to attend.
 The VCGLR will allocate a new date based on availability.

-The next RSA Train the Trainer programs is on Thursday 30 November 2017.
-To register your interest for these sessions or any future programs, contact us.
+The next RSA Train the Trainer program date is the 23 February 2018.
+To register your interest for this session or any future programs, contact us.

 There are eight participant places in each RSA Train-the-Trainer program.
 Only completed enrolments (i.e. lodgment of all documentation) will be accepted by the VCGLR.
 Participant places will be allocated after an assessment of the enrolments based on the applicants industry and training experience.